-Between 2005 and 2015, world apparent steel use (finished steel products) increased from 1046 Mt in 2005 to 1500 Mt in 2015 and the growth is 43%.
-The increase in China's steel use accounts for 72% of the growth and other Asia (mostly India) - 20%.
-However, the demand decreased by 3% in 2015.
+Between 2005 and 2015, world apparent steel use (finished steel products) increased from 1046 Mt in 2005 to 1500 Mt in 2015 and the growth was 43%.
+The increase in China's

-According to World Steel Association, 50% of the steel produced globally was used in the building and infrastructure sector, 16% in mechanical equipment, 13% in automotive sector, 11% in consumer and other goods, 5% in shipbuilding and train, 3% in electrical equipment and 2% in domestic appliances in 2014.
+According to World Steel Association, in 2014, 50% of the steel produced globally was used in the building and infrastructure sector, 16% in mechanical equipment, 13% in automotive sector, 11% in consumer and other goods, 5% in shipbuilding and train, 3% in electrical equipment and 2% in domestic appliances.

-Demand for iron ore, copper and other metals arises from demand for steel, electric wires and components, and other basic items needed for economic and social development.
-China's industrial growth and capital investment, such as infrastructure construction are the main factor of the sharp expansion in global commodity demand and prices over the last 15 years.
+Demand for iron ore, copper and other metals arise from demand for steel, electric wires and components, and other basic items needed for economic and social development.
+China's industrial growth and capital investment, such as infrastructure construction are the main factor behind the sharp expansion in global commodity demand and prices over the last 15 years.
 Specifically, according to Port Jackson Partners (2015):

-- Measured as gross fixed capital formation, Chinese investment has grown at an average annual rate of 11% since 2000 - China's highways have expanded from approximately 1 million kilometers in 1990 to more than 4 million kilometers in 2013 - Rail investment has resulted in an increase in the length of track from 59 thousand kilometers in 2000 to 66 thousand kilometers in 2012. - Since 2000, real estate floor space has grown from 7 million square feet to 266 million square feet or 38 times increase.
+- Measured as gross fixed capital formation, Chinese investment has grown at an average annual rate of 11% since 2000. - China's highways have expanded from approximately 1 million kilometers in 1990 to more than 4 million kilometers in 2013. - Rail investment has resulted in an increase in the length of track from 59 thousand kilometers in 2000 to 66 thousand kilometers in 2012. - Since 2000, real estate floor space has grown from 7 million square feet to 266 million square feet or 38 times increase.